MaineKuehn/usim/docs/index.rst

 Using the ``async``/``await`` capabilities of Python3,
-μSim allows you to both quickly and reliably build simulations, no matter if they are small and simple or large and complex.
+μSim allows you to both quickly and reliably build simulations, no matter if they are small and simple, or large and complex.

 .. code:: python3